-For tax purposes, it’s either considered earned income or treated as property sales.
-We can help you figure out which applies to your situation.
+For tax purposes, crypto is either considered earned income or treated as property sales.

 It’s considered earned income when you: